Derby Blackfriars: 14th century

-The Dominican Order held a provincial chapter at the friary in 1310; King Edward II gave £10 for two days food for the event.
-Further provincial chapters were held at the friary in 1346 and 1376, for which King Edward III gave £15 and £20 respectively.
+The Dominican Order held a provincial chapter at the priory in 1310; King Edward II gave £10 for two days food for the event.
+Further provincial chapters were held at the priory in 1346 and 1376, for which King Edward III gave £15 and £20 respectively.

 King Edward II visited the area in 1323: staying in Nottingham from 9–24 November, and at the royal hunting lodge at Ravensdale, in the Forest of Duffield, from 24 November to 16 December.
-During this time he visited both Derby and the friary, making an order on 27 November 1323 for the payment of expenses the friary had incurred in receiving him.
+During this time he visited both Derby and the priory, making an order on 27 November 1323 for the payment of expenses the friars had incurred in receiving him.
 In January the following year, Edward visited Derby again, donating 8s.
 8d. to the friars to provide a day's food for them.
-A day's food for a friar was calculated as 4d, which implies there were 26 friars living at the friary.
+A day's food for a friar was calculated as 4d, which implies there were 26 friars living at the priory.

-In 1344 the friary was victim of an "attack", when a large group of men broke into the friary and "cut down trees and carried off goods and chattles, to the alleged value of £60".
+In 1344 the priory was victim of an "attack", when a large group of men broke into the priory and "cut down trees and carried off goods and chattles, to the alleged value of £60".
 Many of the friars and the friary's servants were beaten, injured and wounded in the attack.
 The prior obtained a writ which named 44 of the alleged perpetrators, who included "two chaplains, and various tradesmen of the town, such as linen-drapers, grocers, skinners, and shoemakers".
 Nothing is recorded in the assize rolls with regard to these perpetrators, showing there was probably some sort of "amicable termination" or out-of-court settlement.

-The barns and outbuildings at the friary were used as a royal wool-store.
-In 1354, John de Bredon, one of the Derbyshire wool-collectors charged with the care of around 80 stone of wool at Derby Black Friary, was convicted and imprisoned at Fleet Prison in London for allowing most of that wool to rot, whilst selling the remains for his own gain.
+The barns and outbuildings at the priory were used as a royal wool-store.
+In 1354, John de Bredon, one of the Derbyshire wool-collectors charged with the care of around 80 stone of wool at Derby Blackfriars, was convicted and imprisoned at Fleet Prison in London for allowing most of that wool to rot, whilst selling the remains for his own gain.

-In 1374, while staying at the royal hunting lodge at Ravensdale, John of Gaunt, 1st Duke of Lancaster, donated the timber of three oaks to the friary.
+In 1374, while staying at the royal hunting lodge at Ravensdale, John of Gaunt, 1st Duke of Lancaster, donated the timber of three oaks to the priory.

 15th century

 In July 1403, King Henry IV stayed two nights at Derby whilst traveling between Nottingham and Burton Upon Trent.
-He gave 2 marks to the friary "in recompense for the various damages done by the royal suite".
+He gave 2 marks to the priory "in recompense for the various damages done by the royal suite".